wangziqi2013/wangziqi2013.github.io/_posts/2021-08-21-fast-allocation-and-dealloaction.markdown

 instance x.
 Each stack allocator consists of a series of memory blocks called arenas.
 Each arena is just a continuous chunk of memory that is allocated as a stack, the current allocation point of which is indicated by a "top" pointer.
+The allocator maintains a per-lifetime arena pointer that points to the current active arena for serving requests.
-On an allocation request, if the requested size can be
+On an allocation request, if the requested size can be satisfied within the current arena, the top pointer is incremented by the requested size, before the pre-value of the pointer is returned.
+Otherwise, a new arena is allocated (the size of the arena needs to be at least the requested size), and the allocation is reattempted on the new arena.
+This process is constant time, since at most two arena allocation and one allocation from the OS are performed.
+Arenas of the same lifetime are organized into linked lists for reuse, as we will see later.